- What we do

 The earthquake divides the lives of the people in Nepal into before and after.
 They have lost a lot – loved ones, belongings and confidence.
 There is still a deep pain and it renders many speechless.
 How can they forget what happened when the images of rubble, gravel, loose stones, collapsed roofs and temporary shelters keep them awake every night?
 In many places it looks like the earthquake happened only yesterday.
 The cracks snake through the walls and the souls, many eyes reflect the fragility of the country and its people.
 Only slowly is Nepal rising up from the ruins.

 The schools that Caritas reconstructed symbolise one step back to a normal life.
-By the end of 2018, Caritas will have rehabilitated 34 earthquake-safe and child-friendly schools in six villages in Sindhupalchok district.
+By summer 2019, Caritas will have rehabilitated 36 earthquake-safe and child-friendly schools in six villages in Sindhupalchok district.
 This project is implemented in coordination with Helvetas, which is responsible for supplying the schools with safe water, and with the support of Caritas international partners as well as Swiss Solidarity.
 These schools are the foundation on which the future of Nepal’s youth is built .

 Nirjala will find the best conditions in the new school in Jyotibhanjyang to reach her ambitious goal of becoming a doctor.
 And if the ground in Nepal was to shake again, the 13-year old knows that nothing will happen to her in the sturdy new building.